pajlads/DinkPlugin/README.md

 # Dink

 This is a fork of Universal Discord Notifier.
-It doesn't strictly stick to the Discord webhook format, it has a bunch of added a bunch of metadata that allows the webhook server to analyze messages or even generate its own.
+It doesn't strictly stick to the Discord webhook format, it has a bunch of added metadata that allows the webhook server to analyze messages or even generate its own.

 ## Other Setup